-Former collegiate head coach Scott Stoker is in his second season as the Miners' defensive coordinator.
+Former collegiate head coach Scott Stoker is in his third season as the Miners' defensive coordinator.

 Stoker came to El Paso from Sam Houston State University, where he served as defensive coordinator from 2009-12.
 The Bearkats captured Southland Conference titles with back-to-back berths in the FCS championship game in 2011 and 2012.